oevseev/oevseev/README.md

 - ➗ Mathematics and computer science
 - 📈 Data analysis
 - 👾 Board and video games
-- and probably many more not listed here
+- and probably some more not listed here